topkecleon/telegram-bot-bash/doc/4_expert.md

 ```
 Type ```ps -ef | grep bashbot``` to verify your Bot is running as the desired user.

 If your  Bot is started by 'bashbot.rc', you must use 'bashbot.rc' also to manage your Bot!
-The following commands are availible:
+The following commands are available:
 ```bash
 sudo ./bashbot.rc start
 sudo ./bashbot.rc stop